Basic Hiking and Biking Tips from Locals:

 - When riding on a multi-use path ride on the right side and give audible warnings when passing.

-- You can ride side-by-side as long as you're not impending traffic.
+- You can ride side-by-side as long as you're not impending traffic, move to single file when appropriate so traffic can pass.

 - Always wear a helmet.